rickfay/z17-randomizer/README.md

   - Hell:
     - The new Sand Hopping trick has been added.
 It allows completing the Hyrule portion of Desert Palace without Merge and reaching the 1F miniboss chest without the Titan's Mitt.
 - **Hint System Changes**
-  - Ravio's Shop is now considered its own region, separate from Central Hyrule.
+  - Ravio's Shop is now considered its own region, separate from the Hyrule Castle Area.
   - The Graveyard Area now refers solely to the Lorule Graveyard.
   - Path Hints will now explicitly list their underlying Path Item in the Spoiler Log.
   - Hints should overall generate more quickly.